Morgan County Court Services serves Morgan County Circuit Court, Superior Court 1, Superior Court 2 and Superior Court 3.

 Child care is NOT provided.
 Children will not be permitted into the courtroom and you must make your own arrangements for child care.

-You will receive $15.00 for reporting for jury duty and $40.00 per day if you are selected.
-All jurors receive reimbursement for mileage at the applicable state rate.
+You will receive $30.00 for reporting for jury duty and $80.00 per day if you are selected.
+Additionally, mileage to and from the court will be provided at the state-approved rate.

-Contact the Jury Administrator or the court office if you need any auxiliary aides and/or services.
+Contact the court office if you need any auxiliary aides and/or services.

-Public transportation is not currently available, if you are in need of transportation contact the Jury Administrator or court staff to make arrangements.
+Public transportation is not currently available, if you are in need of transportation contact the court staff to make arrangements.

 Link to Morgan County's online building permit application: